mayankboss29/Smart-Traffic-Light/README.md

 ## What is the Problem ??

-    With increasing urban population and hence the number of vehicles, need of controlling streets,highways and roads is major issue.
+    With increasing urban population and hence the number of vehicles, need of controlling streets,highways and roads is a major issue.

 One of the main reasons behind today’s traffic problem are the techniques that are used for traffic management.
 It has no emphasis on _live traffic scenario_, thus leading to inefficient traffic management systems.